ursl/tessie/README.md

-## hints for operating tessie with mosquitto
+## Hints for operating tessie with mosquitto
 The following assumes that your `coldbox01` has `tessie` up and running, and that on your computer `laptop` has mosquitto installed
 ```shell
 mosquitto_pub -h coldbox01 -t "ctrlTessie" -m "set valve0 on"